» Cancer in Dogs and Cats, September 2017

 How do veterinarians diagnose and identify cancer in their patients?
 Which cancers are most commonly diagnosed?
 What treatments are commonly used?
 Who actually administers the treatment?
 What are the new and experimental therapies being researched in veterinary medicine?
 The answers to these questions and more are answered in Brakke Consulting’s updated report Cancer in Dogs and Cats.

-The 2017 Cancer Study includes up-to-the-minute information on the incidence, diagnosis, and treatment of the common veterinary cancers, including treatment cost estimates.
+The 2017 Cancer Study includes information on the incidence, diagnosis, and treatment of the common veterinary cancers, including treatment cost estimates.
 The study includes a survey of general veterinary practitioners and pet owners, as well as interviews with veterinary oncologists.
 Reviews of current and developing veterinary cancer chemotherapeutics are included in the report as well.

 As cancer becomes a more important issue to pet owners, they are more willing to spend money to diagnose and treat their pets, instead of just euthanizing them because of a poor prognosis.
 Find out where the market opportunities are in this growing area of veterinary medicine.